zerong7777-boop/gtcrn-light/README.md

 - Official code repository: https://github.com/Xiaobin-Rong/gtcrn

 If you use GTCRN-Light v3 in academic work, please consider citing both the original GTCRN paper and this repository.

-## 9. License

-Choose a license that matches your plan (for example, MIT, Apache-2.0, or GPL-3.0), update this section, and add a `LICENSE` file accordingly.